How to Recognize Your Inner Critic Without Believing Everything It Says

 One simple method is labeling, also called noting.
 When a self-critical thought appears, name the pattern: “self-criticism,” “worry,” “comparison,” or “perfectionism.”
 The label creates a small pause between the thought and your reaction.
 Not much.
 Enough.

-That pause is related to cognitive defusion, which means seeing a thought as a thought rather than fusing with it as fact.
-It also makes room for self-compassion, or responding to yourself with steadier kindness.
-In an 8-week MBSR randomized trial, participants showed reduced self-judgment and increased self-compassion compared with a wait-list group source.
+That small pause connects with cognitive defusion: treating “I failed” or “I should have known better” as a mental event, not a final verdict.
+It can also make space for self-compassion, the steadier response you might offer someone you care for during a hard moment.
+In an 8-week MBSR randomized trial, participants showed reduced self-judgment and increased self-compassion compared with a wait-list group NIH research.
 For a broader awareness practice, open monitoring meditation uses this same notice-and-return skill.

 5-Step Inner Critic Recognition Practice